mgkid3310/AWESome/README.md

 Brings wind into calculation.
 Landing speed should be calculated with
 TAS (True Air Speed), not ground speed.
 In case of crosswinds, de-crab
 or sideslip landings will be required.
+Can enable/disable on addon settings (enabled as default).

 3. ATC (Air Traffic Controller) radar screen
 Shows friendly & civilian planes on map with name, speed, altitude,